extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/register_device_credentials.rst

 register_device_credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Description**: This Add/Update the device credentials into st2store for NE pack actions.
-SNMP credentials are applicable only to NetIron(NI) based devices (MLX, CER, CES) and 'USER.DEFAULT'.
+SNMP credentials are applicable only to NetIron(NI) based devices (MLX, CER, CES).

 .. table::

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
-   **mgmt_ip**                       The management IP address of the target device or "USER.DEFAULT" "USER.DEFAULT" is specified to give a common set of credentials across multiple devices.
+   **mgmt_ip**                       The management IP address of the target device.

                                      Type: ``string``

-                                     **Default**: USER.DEFAULT
    **username**                      The SSH login user name to connect to the device.

                                      Type: ``string``
    **password**                      The SSH login password to connect to the device.

                                      Type: ``string``
    *enable_password*                 The password to enter into config enable mode.
-This applies to few platforms like MLX, CER, CES and special case like USER.DEFAULT if applicable.
+This applies to few platforms like MLX, CER, CES if applicable.

                                      Type: ``string``
    *snmp_port*                       The SNMP port on the target device.
 This is optional for devices where SNMP port is configurable.